 Combine the olive oil, brown sugar, garlic salt, onion powder and paprika in a small bowl and stir till well combined.

-- Place the pork on prepared pan and pat dry with a paper towel.
+Place the pork on the prepared pan and pat dry with a paper towel.
 Rub the pork all over with the brown sugar mixture.
 Use your hand to thoroughly coat with the rub.
-Allow to sit with rub while oven preheats.
+Allow to sit with rub while the oven preheats.

 Tent pork loosely with foil and allow to rest for 10 minutes.
-Slice meat thinly, about 1/4 inch thick.
+Slice meat thinly, about ¼ inch thick.
 Combine sliced pork and sauce and serve.
-See serving suggestions in the post above.

 If making ahead, cool then wrap meat tightly in foil and refrigerate till ready to use.

-While the meat is roasting, combine sugar, 1/4 cup water and corn syrup in a medium size pan.
+While the meat is roasting, combine sugar, ¼ cup water and corn syrup in a medium size pan.
 Stir in the center of the pan to combine.
-Bring to a boil then reduce to a simmer and cook for 5-7 minutes until mixture turns a medium amber color.
-Swirl pan occasionally once color begins to change.
+Bring to a boil then reduce to a simmer and cook for 5-7 minutes until the mixture turns a medium amber color.
+Swirl the pan occasionally once the color begins to change.

 See Café Tips above for further instructions and more tips.

-To make nuoc cham combine: 5 tablespoons water, 3 tablespoons granulated sugar, 2 tablespoons rice vinegar, 1 tablespoon fish sauce and 1 teaspoon finely chopped cilantro (optional) and in a medium size glass jar.
+To make nuoc cham combine: 5 tablespoons water, 3 tablespoons granulated sugar, 2 tablespoons rice vinegar, 1 tablespoon fresh lime juice, 1 tablespoon fish sauce and 1 teaspoon finely chopped cilantro (optional) and in a medium size glass jar.
 Shake until well combined.
 We like to serve lots of fresh, raw veggies with this Vietnamese Caramelized Pork and drizzle the nuoc cham over the veggies.